plone/volto/docs/source/addons/theme.md

 /* No CSS beyond this point */
 ```

-Volto will also detect all the add-ons that have this entrypoint files and import them grouped under a single file, and will add automatically an `addonsThemeCustomizationsMain` alias that can be referenced from the theme as shown above.
+Volto will also detect all the add-ons that have these entry point files, and import them grouped under a single file, and will automatically add an `addonsThemeCustomizationsMain` alias that can be referenced from the theme as shown above.

 ```{note}
 It will only work in combination with the theme declaration in `volto.config.js` or in `package.json`.